Densha otaku: Gender

-While densha otaku has typically been regarded as a male dominated subculture, in the early twenty-first century there has been an increasing number of female railfans known as tetsuko (鉄子).
+While hepburn has typically been regarded as a male dominated subculture, in the early twenty-first century there has been an increasing number of female railfans known as tetsuko (鉄子).
 This rise has been attributed the influence of the popular manga series Tetsuko no Tabi as well as the opening of the Railway Museum in 2007.
 By 2008 the social networking service Mixi had 300 groups dedicated to female railfans.
-The increase in tetsuko may also be related to social networking on the internet and the opportunity of well paid jobs on offer to female employees of Japanese railway companies.
+The increase in hepburn may also be related to social networking on the internet and the opportunity of well paid jobs on offer to female employees of Japanese railway companies.
 The railway transport programme Japan Railway Journal, broadcast on NHK World, has regularly featured celebrity tetsuko including tarento Saya Ichikawa and actress Rena Matsui.
-Other celebrities such as Rina Akiyama, who since starring in the television programme Kamen Rider Den-O narrated by Kenjirō Ishimaru, have been credited with broadening the gender appeal of the densha otaku subculture.
+Other celebrities such as Rina Akiyama, who since starring in the television programme Kamen Rider Den-O narrated by Kenjirō Ishimaru, have been credited with broadening the gender appeal of the hepburn subculture.
 Further influences include the railway inspired hip-hop group Super Bell"Z who, in 2002, used recordings of the Yamanote Line in a track which became popular among female railfans in Japan.

-In 2018 it was reported that a tetsuko had uncovered her partner's infidelity after recognising the sound of a specific type of locomotive in the background of a phone call between the pair.
+In 2018 it was reported that a hepburn had uncovered her partner's infidelity after recognising the sound of a specific type of locomotive in the background of a phone call between the pair.